mingzicao/504VideoEncoder/README.md

 First of all ,you can go to src/GUI to open GUI3.java to run our GUI.
 The detail insturction please follow our GUIDE:"Instruction one Vedio Encoder".

 ## Insturction
 All the guide have been write into the "Instrcution on Veido Encoder", please follow this document to run our project.
+Also we have provide the guide vedio so that you can take a look:
+* guide vedio for commandline : cmldemo
+* guide vedio for GUI: GUIdemo
 What I need to mention is that the GUI3 is under src/GUI, not the root path's GUI folder.

 ## Group Member
 * mingzi cao